MOA-Crypto-Ventures/Cardano-Node-Docker/README.md

 ## News 2020-12-02

 1. [CNTools](https://cardano-community.github.io/guild-operators/#/Scripts/cntools) are implemented ready to use
 2. To make it more simple, I **edited the entrypoint**.
 So keep care to **change your docker-compose.yml and your scripts** with newly pulled images.
-See the examples below.
+Lokk at the examples below.

 ## Introduction